Texas Hold'em is a great game but can be frustrating when you don't get decent cards to play pre-flop.

 • High Pairs with high or middling connectors (KKJT, QQJ10, KKJ9, QQ109, etc)

 If all four cards do not work well together in your hand pre-flop, look for a better hand.
+For more on the best starting hands in Omaha, check our dedicated page here:

-What Should I Discard After the Flop?
+What Should I Discard in Irish Poker?

 Board texture and flop action will go a long way in determining what moves you should make when discarding.